 There are three general types of ball valves: full port, standard port, and reduced port.

-• A full port ball valve has an oversized ball so that the hole in the ball is the same size as the pipeline resulting in lower friction loss.
+- A full port ball valve has an oversized ball so that the hole in the ball is the same size as the pipeline resulting in lower friction loss.
 Flow is unrestricted, but the valve is larger.

-• A standard port ball valve is usually less expensive, but has a smaller ball and a correspondingly smaller port.
+- A standard port ball valve is usually less expensive, but has a smaller ball and a correspondingly smaller port.
 Flow through this valve is one pipe size smaller than the valve's pipe size resulting in slightly restricted flow.

-• In reduced port ball valves, flow through the valve is two pipe sizes smaller than the valve's pipe size resulting in restricted flow.
+- In reduced port ball valves, flow through the valve is two pipe sizes smaller than the valve's pipe size resulting in restricted flow.

 Gate Valve

 A gate valve is a valve that opens by lifting a round or rectangular gate out of the path of the fluid.
 The distinct feature of a gate valve is the sealing surfaces between the gate and seats are planar.
 The gate faces can form a wedge shape or they can be parallel.
 Gate valves are sometimes used for regulating flow, but many are not suited for that purpose, having been designed to be fully opened or closed.
 When fully open, the typical gate valve has no obstruction in the flow path, resulting in very low friction loss.
+Bonnets provide leakproof closure for the valve body.
+Gate valves may have a screw-in, union, or bolted bonnet.
+Screw-in bonnet is the simplest, offering a durable, pressure-tight seal.
+Union bonnet is suitable for applications requiring frequent inspection and cleaning.
+It also gives the body added strength.
+Bolted bonnet is used for larger valves and higher pressure applications.
+Another type of bonnet construction in a gate valve is pressure seal bonnet.
+This construction is adopted for valves for high pressure service, typically in excess of 2250 psi.
+The unique feature about the pressure seal bonnet is that the body - bonnet joints seals improves as the internal pressure in the valve increases, compared to other constructions where the increase in internal pressure tends to create leaks in the body-bonnet joint.

 Gate valves are characterised as having either a rising or a nonrising stem.
 Rising stems provide a visual indication of valve position.
 Nonrising stems are used where vertical space is limited or underground.